codelikesuraj/go-img2ascii/README.md

 - ✅ convert image to grayscale
 - ✅ map grayscaled image to ascii characters
 - ✅ save ascii'd image to file
+- ✅ refactor with any cli library (https://github.com/urfave/cli)